School of Nursing

 Bachelor of Science (BS) in Nursing Degree Completion Program

 This is a program is for individuals who have completed a prelicensure nursing program of study, have successfully passed the National Council Licensure Examination for Registered Nurses (NCLEX-RN), and have a desire to complete a Bachelor of Science in Nursing degree.
-Dual enrollment in this program and an associates degree program pre-licensure is available in special circumstance, please consult the nursing advisor for details.
+Dual enrollment in this program and an associate degree program pre-licensure is available in special circumstances; please consult the nursing advisor for details.

 Application Process

-BS Completion Program Applicants should make application to the School of Nursing when they have completed their associate degree program .
-Students who are interested in the BS Completion Program should contact the School of Nursing Academic Advisor as soon as possible when their decision is made.
-The Academic Advisor will assist the student with developing a plan of study to complete prerequisite or co-requisite courses, petitions, and ensure transcripts are on record.
+BS Completion Program Applicants apply to the School of Nursing after completing at least one semester in their associate degree of nursing program.
+Students who are interested in the BS Completion Program should contact the School of Nursing Academic Advisor as soon as possible.
+The Academic Advisor will assist the student with developing a plan of study to complete prerequisite or co-requisite courses and petitions and ensure transcripts are on record.
 A unique plan of study will be developed for each BS Completion Student.
-NURS 4400 Experiential Learning Equivalency for BS Completion Students and NURS 4491 Independent Study credit must be pre-approved by an ISU School of Nursing advisor prior to completion of learning requirements, and outcomes documented.
-An initial petition of intent to complete teaching/learning activities in NURS 4400 is required, and must be approved through the School of Nursing and university Prior Learning Assessment Office (PLA) before starting any such learning opportunities.
 Students are encouraged to work closely with the assigned advisor for completion of degree requirements.

 a.
 Prerequisite courses, completed and in progress;